mattspotnitz/p8105_hw2_mes2165/Homework2.md

     ##  $ month: chr [1:787] "December" "November" "October" "September" ...
     ##  $ close: num [1:787] 20.4 19.5 19.5 19.5 18.4 ...

-\#This data set has 787 observations and 3 variables.
+This data set has 787 observations and 3 variables.
 The month name is a character variable.
 The year and closing values of the S&P index are numerical values.
-The range of years is 1950 through 2015
+The range of years is 1950 through 2015.

-\#I will look at the merged dataset of pols and snp.
+I will look at the merged dataset of pols and snp.

 ``` r
 str (merge_one)